 Students need to speak.
 They did not take French class to spell verbs on paper.
 They just didn’t.
 Hesitant speakers need structured activities like the ones found in these speaking cards.
 Students will thrive with the chance to move, and even your shy speakers will enjoy speaking when the activities are not intimidating.
-Here’s a peek at some cards for practicing -ir and -re verbs.
+Here’s a peek at some cards for practicing regular -er verbs.

 Students need to be able to read texts containing words they don’t know, but they need those texts to be accessible.
 My reading comprehension packets contain 10 reading passages each, and each reading passage has 3 differentiated levels of questions, making it a friendly resource for struggling learners and the most-advanced beginners.

 Want to have a year’s worth of French 1 resources with updates?

 You can get all of these French 1 resources in one huge bundle!
 That’s right, get all of these and many more.
 In fact, an entire year’s worth!
 Although the activities for the units are complete, I’m adding teaching ideas, assessments, and even more fun activities that I come up with.
-Right now, there are over 4300 pages of activities for French 1!
+Right now, there are over 5000 pages of activities for French 1!